 Today, we are going to be learning how to clean mold.
-If there is one way that mold unifies us all, it is in the general acceptance that mold is disgusting.
-And its level of disgust does not even begin to compare with a full trash can or laundry bag.
+If there is one way that mold unifies us all, it is the general acceptance that mold is disgusting.
+And its level of disgust does not even compare with a full trash can or laundry bag.

 However, it is not enough to be disgusted by this thing; we have to get it out of our homes and our lives.
 Hence, this article.
 Without further ado, let’s find out what mold really is.

-Basically, mold is a kind of fungi.
-Now, if you didn’t already know, fungi are a pretty common phenomena in our ecosystem.
-In fact, we actually eat a number of them; some of the more popular ones being yeast and mushrooms.
-However, mold is certainly not in that category as we will soon explain.
+Fungi are a common phenomenon in our ecosystem.
+In fact, we actually eat a number of them; some of the most popular ones being yeast and mushrooms.
+However, mold is certainly not in that category.

 That said, while we wouldn’t be eating mold, it does come in handy in certain areas, especially outdoors.
 Basically, mold helps with the decomposition of dead trees and plants in general (source).

-Why You Don’t Want Mold Growing In Your Home
+Why Should You Stop Mold Growth In Your Home?

 In the 2009 WHO Guidelines For Indoor Air Quality; Dampness and Mold, a number of summations were reached as regards the above mentioned.

-For one, after studies have been carried out in a number of countries in different climate conditions, it can be said that increased occupancy in moldy buildings increases the possibility of respiratory problems, respiratory symptoms and could even worsen the condition of asthma.
+After studies have been carried out in a number of countries in different climate conditions, it can be said that living in moldy buildings increases the possibility of respiratory problems, respiratory symptoms and could even worsen the asthmatic condition.

-Furthermore, it was pointed out that generally, allergic and/or atopic people are more susceptible to mold and all such fungi and fungal infections.
-However, non-atopic people are not left out as evidences show that they are also prone to some of these adverse effects. (source).
+However, non-atopic people are not left out as evidence shows that they are also prone to some of these adverse effects. (source).

 Types Of Mold